demirug/ukraine_alerts_api/README.md

 To install dependencies use `pipenv` tool and run `pipenv install`

+And run `flask db stamp head` to set migration version to highest

 If you want to fetch data from https://alerts.in.ua/ by selenium: chrome webdriver needs to be installed

 If you want to fetch data from https://alerts.com.ua/ API: Set api key for `ALERTS-COM-UA-API-KEY` variable in .env